ClaytonFarr/booster-testing-utilities/README.md

   - added notes to "Testing Local Environment" about methods that backup/restore local datastores in `/test/globalSetup.ts`
 - Updated `test-helpers/helper-command`
   - fix `wasWorkDone` and `wasEventRegistered` methods to utilize a `tid` value manually set in command request
+  - allow multiple values to be used for Work to be Done `shouldHave` values (true|false or array of 1+ string/number values)

 **04-20-22**